 4. The product tweet

-Look – everyone knows you’re not tweeting because your brand is just that interesting and nice.
+Everyone knows you’re not tweeting because your brand is just that interesting and nice.
 You’re there for marketing purposes and it’s OK to acknowledge that sometimes.
-Anyone telling you to NEVER MENTION YOUR PRODUCT THIS IS SOCIAL OMG is wrong because it’s ridiculous to pretend it doesn’t exist when it’s the reason you’re even on Twitter.
+Anyone telling you to “never mention your product in social” is wrong because it’s ridiculous to pretend it doesn’t exist when it’s the reason you’re even on X (formerly Twitter).

 This is not a drill. pic.twitter.com/nSoyUNpiV9